hanan99/Computational-Neural-Networks/README.md

-# Neural-models
+# computational Neural Networks Projects
-CN1 is implementation of Neural models: LIF, ELIF, AELIF
+CN1 is the implementation of Neural models: LIF, ELIF, AELIF